If you are dreaming of owning a private medical practice now or in the near future, there are two main options to consider:

 Setting up a new private medical practice

-However, it can also be very exciting as starting a practice of your own from scratch will allow you to control every little detail of the practice, including the design, culture, positioning, etc.
+However, it can also be very exciting as starting a medical practice of your own from scratch will allow you to control every little detail of the practice, including the design, culture, positioning, etc.

 Buying an established private medical practice